Vergonha: School discipline

 Our language [Occitan] lost its name, becoming some "patois", first at school and then in families through putting pressure on women in education ("Interdit de cracher par terre et de parler patois") with the French Third Republic, Mussolini and Franco.

 The Confolentés Occitan (Occitan-speaking Limousin) website testifies to the methods used by French authorities over the past century or so:

 To help efface traditional regional identities, the Occitan language was not merely discouraged but actively suppressed.
 School pupils were punished well within living memory for speaking their native language on school premises.

 The French administration managed to make the Occitan speakers think of their own language as a patois, i.e. as a corrupted form of French used only by the ignorant and uneducated.
 This alienating process is known as la vergonha ("the shame").

 Many older speakers of Occitan still believe that their native language is no more than a shameful patois.
-This is one reason why you rarely hear it in public — or anywhere outside of the neighbourhood or family circle.
+This is one reason why you rarely hear it in publicor anywhere outside of the neighbourhood or family circle.